cybercdh/make-circles/README.md

 ```

 ## Output
-By loading the kml output into Google Earth will produce something akin to the following
+Loading the kml output into Google Earth will produce something akin to the following where light/thin circles denote wide radii, whilst thick/red circles are more accurate.
+A point will also be plotted in the centre of each radius.

 ![circles](https://github.com/cybercdh/make-circles/blob/media/circles.png?raw=true)

-Light and thin circles denote wide radii, whilst thick, red circles are more accurate.

 ## Contributing
 Pull requests are welcome.